Acupuncture

 • headache and migraine

-In 2003, the World Health Organization (WHO) listed a number of conditions in which they say acupuncture has been proven effective.
+In 2003, the World Health Organization (WHO) listed a number of conditions in which they say acupuncture can be effective.

 These include: